digbmc/germantown-y/_exhibits/The-Pool-Exhibition.md

 <p>Lyn Thompson Giles: I remember getting a huge grant to refurbish some of the swimming pool because there was some fancy guy who had designed a swimming pool, but it was $400,000 which should have been enough.
 But it wasn't, I mean, it only took care of heating the pool.
 So the pool still needs to be cleaned.
 The pool still needs to be painted.

-<p>{% include feature/image.html objectid="objects/arc_076.jpeg" width="55"  caption="An image of the pool after the closing of YWCA" %}
-<p>An image of the pool after the closing of YWCA --- ASK ANN FOR CREDIT
 <p>It was such a fabulous place to be from when I was a young girl to right before it closed.
 Because we used to have, in the summer, the kids would come to go swimming because there wasn't a lot of outdoor pools, but you know, it was $1.50 to go swimming, and most people could afford $1.50 at that time.
 But then people would steal pipes.
 And it was just, it was just never enough money.

 <p>An interview with Ann Perrone, TITLE, where she shares her visual memories of the pool: